scott-fryxell/jumpoff/public/index.md

 The other social networks are designed to manipulate users into maximum engagement.
 They take manipulation as gospel.
 Their logic is as follows: We are a business that makes money from advertising.
 Advertising is manipulation.
 We're just doing what our users accept is happening.

-Thats how you justify yourself into a nice home and a sick Audi.
+That's how you justify yourself into a nice home and a sick Audi.

 This is not the internet that I signed up for.
-What I saw back in the 90's were people that wanted to build an internet for everyone.
+What I saw back in the '90s were people that wanted to build an internet for everyone.
 I hate to say it now, but I believed in that internet.

 We wanted to make knowledge available so that everyone could feel what it's like to live an intellectually engaged life.
 That future seemed thrilling to me – a poor kid, with nowhere to go.

-We don't have that world today do we?
+We don't have that world today, do we?
 Even though the best and the brightest have had a generation and a half to figure it out.
-They just went for that advertising money, and told us our music was worth 0.086 pennies a listen.  – hoarding all the opportunity for themselves; shrinking the pie so that they can get a bigger slice.
+They just went for that advertising money and told us our music was worth 0.086 pennies a listen.  – hoarding all the opportunity for themselves; shrinking the pie so that they can get a bigger slice.

 I don't want my social network to use my desire for connection against me.

-I don't want be socially engineered.
+I don't want to be socially engineered.
 I don't want to become a walking resume.
 I don't want a social network overflowing with anxiety where the most dramatic people have the loudest voices.

 I want a social network to tell everyone that I am okay, That I need time alone, but I love them and that our time together buoys me.